codewithasib/abid-magazine/README.md

-#This is the official website of Abid Magazine.
+This is the official code for Abid Magazine's website.